Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic07/topic7_pca_clustering.md

 More generally speaking, all observations can be considered as an ellipsoid in a subspace of an initial feature space, and the new basis set in this subspace is aligned with the ellipsoid axes.
 This assumption lets us remove highly correlated features since basis set vectors are orthogonal.
 In the general case, the resulting ellipsoid dimensionality matches the initial space dimensionality, but the assumption that our data lies in a subspace with a smaller dimension allows us to cut off the "excessive" space with the new projection (subspace).
-We accomplish this in a 'greedy' fashion, sequentially selecting each of the ellipsoid axes by identifying where the dispersion is maximal.
+We accomplish this in a 'greedy' fashion, sequentially selecting each of the ellipsoid axes by identifying where the variance is maximal.

 > "To deal with hyper-planes in a 14 dimensional space, visualize a 3D space and say 'fourteen' very loudly.
 Everyone does it." - Geoffrey Hinton